UPCOMING EVENTS

 Mindful Walks with Nature

-Forest Bathing Along the Artists’ Trail — Florence Griswold Museum, Old Lyme
+Forest Bathing Along the Artists’ Trail at the Florence Griswold Museum, Old Lyme

 Mindfulness Workshops and Retreats